T-Gopinath/Docs/Spring-SpringBoot-Micro.md

           lose their session if routed to another instance.

 🏗️ 2.
-Session Management in Distributed Systems
+Session Management in Distributed Systems.

           To support scalability and high availability, you must use external session storage.